Democratic Unionist Party: Donaldson leadership (2021–2024)

+Following the publication of the Windsor Framework, the DUP signalled opposition to the agreement.
+The party formed a panel to form a report on the plan, members included; Arlene Foster, Peter Robinson, Carla Lockhart, Lord Weir, Ross Reed, John McBurney, Brian Kingston and Deborah Erskine.
+David Kerr, the former UUP adviser to former First Minister David Trimble, has warned that DUP leadership risks splitting the party over its continued opposition to power sharing.

+In the 2023 Northern Ireland local elections, the DUP was overtaken by the Sinn Féin as the largest party.
+While the DUP maintained its 122 seats, Sinn Féin was able to win 39 new seats to jump to 144 seats.
+After the election, Chris Heaton-Harris called for the party to end the boycott of Sinn Féin and work alongside the party.

+During Donaldson's leadership, the DUP has developed a 5-point plan "to build a better Northern Ireland within the Union", this includes "supporting and boosting [the] National Health Service, growing [the] economy and creating jobs, tackling the cost of living crisis, securing a better education system and negotiating the removal of the Irish Sea Border."

+On 29 January 2024, an urgent meeting of the DUP executive was called following the passing over the deadline to restore power sharing at Stormont.
+Details of the meeting were reportedly leaked to the BBC.
+Jeffrey Donaldson revealed in the morning that his party would return to Stormont.
+The Northern Ireland Executive formation ended 23 months of stalemate.

+Donaldson resigned as leader on 29 March 2024 after being charged with historical sex offences.
+Gavin Robinson was named as interim leader.

+Robinson leadership (2024-present)

+On 29 May 2024, Gavin Robinson was confirmed as leader of the party by its executive - a role he had held on an interim basis since 29 March 2024.

+In the 2024 United Kingdom general election, the DUP lost three seats in Lagan Valley, North Antrim and South Antrim.
+This saw Sinn Féin elect the highest number of MPs in Northern Ireland with seven.

 Policies and views

 Unionism

 The Democratic Unionist Party are Ulster unionists, which means that they support Northern Ireland remaining part of the United Kingdom and are opposed to a united Ireland.
 The party sees itself as defending Britishness and Ulster Protestant culture against Irish nationalism and republicanism.
 It supports marching rights for the loyalist Orange Order, which many DUP members are members of; it is also in favour of flying the British Union Flag from government buildings all year round.
 The DUP assert that "Irish and Gaelic culture should not be allowed to dominate funding" in Northern Ireland and have blocked proposed laws that would promote and protect the Irish language.
 The DUP are staunch supporters of the British security forces and their role in the Northern Ireland conflict.
 The party wants to prevent British soldiers and police officers from being prosecuted for killings committed during the conflict.